mberger/Deploy-WordPress-on-AWS-with-Terraform/README.md

 1. Navigate to the forked repository.
 2. Click on "Settings".
 3. In the left sidebar, click on "Secrets and variables" -> "Actions".
-4. Click on "New repository secret" and add the following secrets:
+4. Click on "New repository secret" and add the following secrets one by one:

    - `AWS_ACCESS_KEY_ID`: Your AWS access key ID.
    - `AWS_REGION`: The region of your account (us-east-1 or eu-west-3 or etc.).